Subaru Forester Years to Avoid

 - 2015 and Newer Models: Subaru addressed many transmission issues in these models, making them more dependable.

-While the Subaru Forester is generally a reliable SUV, Subaru Forester Years to Avoid include 1998-2001, 2003, 2010, 2011, and 2014, which have faced significant issues.
+Models from these years also offer a good balance between price and reliability.
 Whether it’s head gasket failures, oil consumption problems, or airbag recalls, these years pose higher risks for costly repairs.
 However, with proper research and a thorough pre-purchase inspection, buyers can find Forester models that offer great value and performance.